expo/fyi/asc-app-id.md

 # App Store Connect app ID

-An unique ID for every application existing in App Store Connect.
+A unique ID for every application existing in App Store Connect.
 It is typically a 10-digit number.

 ### How do I find my App ID?